 The pace should not be too fast, and the words should be spoken clearly, as telephone voiceovers are provided in lossy format that degrades the audio quality.

 Music can be used with non-interactive telephone voiceovers, such as a standalone welcome message or an on-hold message.
 It can also be used with a combined welcome/menu message at the start of an interactive system; however, it is not usually used with the rest of the messages in such a system.

 If you choose to use music in your telephone voiceover, you can either buy it, or get it free and/or royalty-free online.

 Piano music is generally a popular choice for telephone voiceovers.

-The music is added in by the voice talent.
+The music is added in by the voice actor.

 What file formats are used?

-Note that with some systems, you cannot install files, and the voice talent must record directly into the system (usually onsite at your offices).
+Note that with some systems, you cannot install files, and the voice actor must record directly into the system (usually onsite at your offices).